KristjanESPERANTO/MMM-Canteen/README.md

 ## Update

-Go to the module’s folder inside MagicMirror modules folder and pull the latest version from GitHub and install:
+Go to the module’s directory and pull the latest version from GitHub and install:

 ```bash
 cd ~/MagicMirror/modules/MMM-Canteen